MemoryOrb/mo-lapland-arduino/README.md

 Value change depending on the component.
 * `0-1` for the buttons (`B`), with `0` meaning the button is pressed, and `1` the button is released.
 * `0-1` for the rotary encoders (`R`), with `0` meaning the rotation is counter-clockwise and `1` clockwise.
-* `0-1024` (theoretically) for the potentiometers (`P`).
-It is slightly less for the slide and even less for the circular since the rotation is limited to 180°.
+* `0-99` (theoretically) for the potentiometers (`P`).
+It is slightly less for the circular since the rotation is limited to 180°.
+Warning, the circular potentiometer is linear, while the slide potentiometer is logarithmic.
 * `0-1` for the vibrating motors (`V`), with `1` for activated and `0` for inactivated.
 * `<x>:<y>:<z>` for the inertial measurement unit (`I`), with `x`, `y`, `z` as float.